microsoft/qsharp-compiler/examples/QIR/Simulation/README.md

 In order to communicate with the QIR Runtime, hardware backends or simulators can implement the following interfaces defined by the Runtime:

 - the driver `IRuntimeDriver` : this is critical for the Runtime to operate, implementing qubit allocation and other backend-specific functionality
-- the gate set `IQuantumGateSet`: only used by those backends that want to provide the Q# instruction set
+- the gate set `IQuantumGateSet` : only used by those backends that want to provide the Q# instruction set
 - the diagnostics `IDiagnostics` : optional but helpful component to provide debug information of the backend state

-The first component of the Runtime is the QIR Bridge located at [lib/QIR/bridge-rt.ll](https://github.com/microsoft/qsharp-runtime/blob/main/src/Qir/Runtime/lib/QIR/bridge-rt.ll) which translates between QIR and the Runtime implementation.
+The first component of the Runtime stack is the QIR Bridge located at [lib/QIR/bridge-rt.ll](https://github.com/microsoft/qsharp-runtime/blob/main/src/Qir/Runtime/lib/QIR/bridge-rt.ll) which translates between QIR and the Runtime implementation.
 Different parts of the QIR spec are then implemented in C++ in the [lib/QIR](https://github.com/microsoft/qsharp-runtime/tree/main/src/Qir/Runtime/lib/QIR) folder.
-For example, the `__quantum__rt__string_create` QIR function is translated to the C++ `quantum__rt__string_create` function which resides in [lib/QIR/strings.cpp].
+For example, the `__quantum__rt__string_create` QIR function is translated to the C++ `quantum__rt__string_create` function which resides in [lib/QIR/strings.cpp](https://github.com/microsoft/qsharp-runtime/blob/main/src/Qir/Runtime/lib/QIR/strings.cpp).
 For others such as `__quantum__rt__qubit_allocate`, the Runtime will eventually call the implementation provided by the driver.

 Other components that are used by QIR simulators for Q# are provided by `lib/QSharpCore` and `lib/QSharpFoundation`.